Silver: Occurrence and production

 The abundance of silver in the Earth's crust is 0.08 parts per million, almost exactly the same as that of mercury.
 It mostly occurs in sulfide ores, especially acanthite and argentite, Ag2S.
 Argentite deposits sometimes also contain native silver when they occur in reducing environments, and when in contact with salt water they are converted to chlorargyrite (including horn silver), AgCl, which is prevalent in Chile and New South Wales.
 Most other silver minerals are silver pnictides or chalcogenides; they are generally lustrous semiconductors.
-Most true silver deposits, as opposed to argentiferous deposits of other metals, came from Tertiary period vulcanism.
+Most true silver deposits, as opposed to argentiferous deposits of other metals, came from Tertiary vulcanism.

 The principal sources of silver are the ores of copper, copper-nickel, lead, and lead-zinc obtained from Peru, Bolivia, Mexico, China, Australia, Chile, Poland and Serbia.
 Peru, Bolivia and Mexico have been mining silver since 1546, and are still major world producers.
 Top silver-producing mines are Cannington (Australia), Fresnillo (Mexico), San Cristóbal (Bolivia), Antamina (Peru), Rudna (Poland), and Penasquito (Mexico).
 Top near-term mine development projects through 2015 are Pascua Lama (Chile), Navidad (Argentina), Jaunicipio (Mexico), Malku Khota (Bolivia), and Hackett River (Canada).
 In Central Asia, Tajikistan is known to have some of the largest silver deposits in the world.

 Silver is usually found in nature combined with other metals, or in minerals that contain silver compounds, generally in the form of sulfides such as galena (lead sulfide) or cerussite (lead carbonate).
 So the primary production of silver requires the smelting and then cupellation of argentiferous lead ores, a historically important process.
-Lead melts at 327 °C, lead oxide at 888 °C and silver melts at 960 °C. To separate the silver, the alloy is melted again at the high temperature of 960 °C to 1000 °C in an oxidizing environment.
+Lead melts at 327 °C, lead oxide at 888 °C and silver melts at 960 °C. To separate the silver, the alloy is melted again at the high temperature of 960 °C to 1000 °C in an oxidising environment.
 The lead oxidises to lead monoxide, then known as litharge, which captures the oxygen from the other metals present.
 The liquid lead oxide is removed or absorbed by capillary action into the hearth linings.